dusrdev/Pulse/Readme.md

 ## Contributing and Error reporting

-Errors, and features can be reported on the [issues](https://github.com/dusrdev/Pulse/issues) page.
+- Errors, and features can be reported on the [issues](https://github.com/dusrdev/Pulse/issues) page.

-If you have more sensitive bug reports, you can also contact me directly at `dusrdev@gmail.com`.
+- Sensitive bug reports can also be sent to `dusrdev@gmail.com`.
+- Discussions can be found on the [discussions](https://github.com/dusrdev/Pulse/discussions) page.

-If anyone wants to contribute, feel free to fork the project and open a pull request.
+- If anyone wants to contribute, feel free to fork the project and open a pull request.

 > This project is proudly made in Israel 🇮🇱 for the benefit of mankind.